microcks/microcks.io/content/documentation/installing/deployment-options.md

 Your can deploy this simple architecture whatever the installation method you pick: from [Docker Compose](../docker-compose) to fully featured [Operator](../operator).

-### Complete architecture
+### Architecture for Async API

-Since the [1.0.0 release](../../../blog/microcks-1.0.0-release) when we introduced asyncchronous API support, there's a much complete form of architecture that takes place when you enabled the asynchronous API feature.
+Since the [1.0.0 release](../../../blog/microcks-1.0.0-release) when we introduced asynchronous API support, there's a much complete form of architecture that takes place when you enabled the asynchronous API feature.

 To support this, we rely on 2 additional components: